Ancient Numismatic Mythology

 Picture

 SYRIA.
 Seleucis and Pieria.
 Antioch.
 Pseudo-autonomous Time of Nero (54-68).
-Trichalkon (Author's collection)
+Trichalkon (formerly Author's collection)